-Level 3/393 Little Bourke Street, Melbourne Victoria 3000
+Level 3, 393 Little Bourke Street, Melbourne, Victoria 3000

 We understand that our patients are busy people and we will, wherever possible, schedule appointments around their work commitments.

-All referrals are made to experienced and well respected medical and allied health specialists.
+All referrals are made to experienced and well-respected medical and allied health specialists.

 We offer a comprehensive range of medical services, including:

-Our Telehealth service operates under Doctor In My Pocket.
+If you are a new patient our telehealth service operates under Doctor In My Pocket.
 Telehealth appointments are not bulk billed.
 Patients will be billed at the clinic’s standard fees with Medicare rebates processed at the time of consultation.

 Please book by calling us on 9670 4011 during business hours.
-You can also book Telehealth appointments online with Doctor in My Pocket.
+You can also book telehealth appointments online with Doctor in My Pocket.

 Our podiatry service is offered by David Lee.